redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 * In the *Operators* submenu click on *OperatorHub*
 * Use the Filter/Search box to filter on *OpenShift Pipelines*
 * Click the *Red Hat OpenShift Pipelines* tile
-* In the fly out mneu to the right click the *Install* button near the top
+* In the flyout menu to the right click the *Install* button near the top
 * On the next screen "Install Operator" scroll to the bottom of the page and click *Install*

 ### <a id="step2"></a>Step 2 - Configure the OpenShift CLI tool (oc)